JSS University Mysore 2025

 The questions covered in the NEET organic chemistry section check the clarity of concepts and application skills.
 Aspirants must focus on reaction mechanisms and important named reactions.
 NCERT examples and exercises are highly valuable.
 These chapters can help secure easy marks with proper practice.
 A clear study plan improves speed, accuracy, and confidence for the NEET Exam.

 If you are studying for NEET 2026, knowing the chapter-wise weightage for NEET Chemistry helps you identify which topics are most likely to appear in the NEET.
 Focus on chapters with higher weightage for maximum results.
-Studying previous year question (PYQ) analysis allows you to start your revision on high-yield topics.
+Studying previous year question (PYQ) analysis allows you to start your revision on high-weightage topics.
 Below is a detailed table showing the number of questions covered from every Organic Chemistry chapter in NEET between 2021 and 2025.

 NAAC A+ Accredited| Ranked #24 in University Category by NIRF | Applications open for multiple UG & PG Programs